So you’re saying there’s a chance of a “free” upgrade?…

-Any upgrade is nice, but few upgrades rival a long haul business class upgrade, especially on a flight crossing an ocean, when seats aren’t just bigger, they’re bedder – as in – they have actual beds.
+Any upgrade is nice, but few upgrades rival a long haul business class upgrade.
+Ok, let’s take that further — especially on a overnight flight crossing an ocean, when seats aren’t just bigger, they’re bedder – as in – they have actual beds.

 If you don’t have elite status, this strategy still can work, but unless you were planning on buying premium economy anyway, it may not worth the extra investment just to improve your upgrade odds.
 Now that-that’s out of the way, it’s time to dive in.

-Also – and most crucially – it’s the smallest cabin.
+And most crucially – Premium Economy is the smallest cabin.